rncyy/malody-ip-project/project-files/updates/Major Level Update.md

-# Level Update as of October 2020
+# Level Update as of November 2020

 1. Chat perdu by Feryquitous Lv.
 15 -> 15
 2. Aitai by Onoken feat.
 Rin Lv.
 14 -> 14